AnjaneyaTripathi/product-review/README.md

 ### Useful Insights

-In addition to the review classification, we have also added functionalities such as word clouds to determmine the most important features that have been stressed on by consumers.
-Graphs which show the trends of the product in the past few days/weeks have also been enabled.
+In addition to the review classification, we have also added functionalities such as
+ <ol><li>word clouds to determmine the most important features that have been stressed on by consumers.</li><li>Piechart which show the sentiment distribution</li><li>Tweets from all over the world translated to Engilsh for ease</li><li>Map depicting distribution of users of the product</li><li>TimeStamp vs Sentiment</li></ol>

 ***